Who is Bream Bay Village Limited?

 Villages Association of New Zealand Inc.

-The Directors of Bream Bay Village Limited are Andrew Edwards and Paul Gray.
+The Directors of Bream Bay Village Limited are Andrew Edwards, Paul Gray, Neville Cook,

 When did construction of Bream Bay Village commence?